hbowie/SoftDevBigIdeas-23/content/Entrepreneurial Leadership.md

 Let's look at each of these three areas in more detail.

 * **Greatness** vs. Maintenance: Steve Jobs used the phrase "insanely great" to describe Apple products.
 By taking the path of greatness, a leader sets a high bar for his development team, as well as providing them with a strong sense of purpose.
-For more on this topic, see the Pagan Tuna post &ldquo;[[Thinking Differently about Perfectionism]].&rdquo;
+For more on this topic, see the Pagan Tuna post &#8220;[[Thinking Differently about Perfectionism]].&#8221;

 * **Courage** vs. Caution: Developing a new software product always involves some significant level of risk.
 A leader should certainly not be foolhardy, but neither should his goal be to avoid all risk, for in so doing he is not likely to achieve anything of lasting value.